|Overall Rating||Liked it!|

 No obligation, but these links & ads support the site.

 Rome Artifact 2015 - 2010 Review by The Good Ride

-The Rome Artifiact is another great jib park snowboard from Rome and one of the few true camber boards left in the jib park.
+The Rome Artifact is another great jib park snowboard from Rome and one of the few true camber boards left in the jib park.
 It’s pretty poppy and very easy to press/butter for a camber board.
 Rome makes great boards and although camber isn’t as popular these days it still does a great job in the park.

 The 2015 Rome Artifact Snowboard blunted the tip/tail more and shortened up the ride by 1 cm making it a little more playful and easier to throw around.
 It’s still the same general ride but just a little better now.
-Also the “Quick Rip Sidecut” was removed this year making the edge hold a little less but easier to jib with.
+Also, the “Quick Rip Sidecut” was removed this year making the edge hold a little less but easier to jib with.

 Set Up: Centered 15 front -15 back 22.5″ wide